Before you leave home for your trip to help and change humanity, there’s a few things to know before volunteering abroad.

 Many companies out there offer great programs and projects for volunteers.
 The packages available are good too but the programs are mainly generalized for the public.
 There are a list and a whole number of programs available but if you are to decide to something you want to make sure you like what you are going to do and be good at it.

 The work you pick to do should be something you like to do and it should play to your strengths.
-For example if you like to play with kids then orphanage work would be good for you.
-Also if you are used to teaching your peers, then teaching would come naturally for you.
+If you are used to teaching your peers, then teaching would come naturally for you.

 Check out our guide to volunteering abroad for more details on the types of volunteer abroad programs that you can do and how to choose one.